Sign In / Sign Out

-Religion wields extraordinary influence in public affairs.
-Although a rich reservoir of values, principles, and ideals, it is also a powerful source of conflict and violence as diverse traditions—religious and secular—collide.
-Globalizing trends that are making the world smaller are also unleashing dynamics that are creating some of the most complex and challenging problems of our age.
+Religion wields extraordinary influence in public life.
+A rich reservoir of values, principles, and ideals, religion also can be a powerful source of conflict and violence.
+As diverse traditions—religious and secular—collide, globalizing trends that make the world smaller are also unleashing dynamics that give way to the most complex and challenging problems of our age.

-Committed to a model of scholarship that is transdisciplinary, collaborative and problem-focused, the Center stimulates new research by bringing together faculty and students from across the disciplines, creating links between the academic world and that of professionals, policymakers, practitioners and religious leaders, and fostering cross-cultural exchange through partnerships and collaborations with international scholars, students and institutions.
+Committed to a model of scholarship that is cross-disciplinary, collaborative and problem-focused, the Center stimulates new research by bringing together faculty and students from across the disciplines; creating links among scholars, professionals, policymakers, practitioners and religious leaders; and fostering cross-cultural exchange through partnerships and collaborations with international scholars, students and institutions.